PrimotionStudio/PrimotionStudio/README.md

 #### 🛡️ Cybersecurity Aficionado

-Beyond coding, I also have a passion for Cybersecurity and ~~Ethical~~ Hacking (Pentestint).
+Beyond coding, I also have a passion for Cybersecurity and ~~Ethical~~😈️ Hacking (Pentestint).
 My commitment to securing digital landscapes is fueled by a relentless pursuit of knowledge and a passion for making the digital world safer.

 ### 🏆 Achievements